v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 What does it cost?+

 $0.
 MIT license.
 No SaaS, no upsell, no premium tier.
-You bring the Claude Code and Codex subscriptions you already pay for; subctl gives them a basic orchestrator on top.
+You bring the Claude Code and Codex subscriptions you already pay for; subctl gives them a master daemon on top.
+See the ROI section — first-party run-rate this month was $25,912.95 saved against an equivalent API spend, on $600 of subscriptions.

 install